The DeCAMFounder: Non-Linear Causal Discovery in the Presence of Hidden Variables: Abstract

 \section{Abstract}

-Many real-world decision-making tasks require learning casual relationships between a set of variables.
-Typical causal discovery methods, however, require that all variables are observed, which might not be realistic in practice.
-Unfortunately, in the presence of latent confounding, recovering casual relationships from observational data without making additional assumptions is an ill-posed problem.
-Fortunately, in practice, additional structure among the confounders can be expected, one such example being \emph{pervasive confounding}, which has been exploited for consistent causal estimation in the special case of linear causal models.
-In this paper, we provide a proof and method to estimate causal relationships in the non-linear, pervasive confounding setting.
-The heart of our procedure relies on the ability to estimate the pervasive confounding variation through a simple spectral decomposition of the observed data matrix.
-We derive a DAG score function based on this insight, and empirically compare our method to existing procedures.
-We show improved performance on both simulated and real datasets by explicitly accounting for both confounders and non-linear effects.
+Many real-world decision-making tasks require learning causal relationships between a set of variables.
+Traditional causal discovery methods, however, require that all variables are observed, which is often not feasible in practical scenarios.
+Without additional assumptions about the unobserved variables, it is not possible to recover any causal relationships from observational data.
+Fortunately, in many applied settings, additional structure among the confounders can be expected.
+In particular, \emph{pervasive confounding} is commonly encountered and has been utilized for consistent causal estimation in linear causal models.
+In this paper, we present a provably consistent method to estimate causal relationships in the non-linear, pervasive confounding setting.
+The core of our procedure relies on the ability to estimate the confounding variation through a simple spectral decomposition of the observed data matrix.
+We derive a DAG score function based on this insight, prove its consistency in recovering a correct ordering of the DAG, and empirically compare it to previous approaches.
+We demonstrate improved performance on both simulated and real datasets by explicitly accounting for both confounders and non-linear effects.

 \keywords{Causal additive models; \and Graphical models; \and Non-linear causal discovery; \and Pervasive confounding; \and Spectral deconfounding.}